Employment Programs

 A Step Ahead (Sector Specific Safety Certifications Program)

-Provision of First Aid/CPR, Food Safety, Custodial Safety, WHMIS, Fire Safety, ForkLift Operator Safety, ManLift Awareness, Flagging, Transportation of Dangerous Goods, Fall Protection and Confined Spaces.
+Provision of Custodial Safety, WHMIS, Fire Safety, ForkLift Operator Safety, ManLift Awareness, Flagging, Transportation of Dangerous Goods, Fall Protection and Confined Spaces.

 Career Opportunity Program